 Written by Russell T. Davies & Phil Ford

 Here’s another episode that chooses to borrow heavily from the horror genre, often to terrifying results.
 When it comes to paying attention to the “rules” of time travel, shows like Doctor Who tend to get a lot more leeway for the sake of moving a plot forward.
-The Waters of Mars on the other hand has our titular time traveler placed in the center of a situation where it is impossible to interfere without basically breaking time, and so, naturally, that’s when his help is needed the most.
-It’s fitting that this entry comes right after Midnight, as they could almost be seen as companion pieces (see what I did there?).
-They both show characters being pushed to their absolute limits, but while Midnight chose to shine a light on the darker tendencies of terrified ordinary people, The Waters of Mars shows us, in no uncertain terms, what can happen if you push a time traveler to the edge.
+The Waters of Mars on the other hand has our titular time traveler placed in the center of a situation where it is impossible to interfere without basically breaking time.
+So, naturally, that’s when his help is needed the most.
+It’s fitting that this entry comes right after Midnight, as they could almost be seen as companion pieces (pun fully intended).
+Both stories show characters pushed to their absolute limits, but while Midnight chose to shine a light on the darker tendencies of terrified ordinary people, The Waters of Mars shows us, in no uncertain terms, what can happen if you push a time traveler to the edge.
 If that sounds like something you’d be interested in then I would highly recommend giving The Waters of Mars a try, though you might need a stiff drink afterwards.

 VINCENT AND THE DOCTOR